uchicago-cs/chiventure/docs/actions.md

 - Player state may be changed
 - Item may change another item's attribute value

-### `[NPC]`
-#### Conditions:
-- NPC must be in the same room as the player
-- NPC has the ability to be interacted with (possibly with specific item)

-#### Effects:
-- NPC may no longer be accessible/interactable
-- NPC position may be changed
-- Other item states may be changed
-- Player state may be changed

 ## Actions:

 These are specific conditions and effects that are affiliated with certain actions.
 This means that along with the general